dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/line-segment.md

 # LineSegment

-The LineSegment interface represents a line segment in 2D space.
-It contains two Point objects, which represent the start point and end point of the line.
+The `LineSegment` interface defines a "line" shape in 2-dimensional space.

 ## Definition